uwIdeaFactory/IdeaFactoryFrontend/WeeklyReports/WeeklyReport_5_03.md

 ### Progress and Issues
 * Allan Ji: Created user SignIn and SignOut pages and build interaction with Google Firebase using Firebase v9, and adjust UI using ant design
 * Allan Ji: Wrote jest using React testing framework and implemented tests for frontend
+* Yansong Liu, Dicheng Wu: Working on config file, implement api for getting specific project, bebug the issue of backend not receiving json
 *
 *
-*
-*

 ### Plans and goals for the next week
 * Allan Ji: Create user profile page and connect with the backend
-* Allan Ji: Research about AMS service to store user files and images
+* Allan Ji: Research about AWS service to store user files and images
-*
+* Yansong Liu, Dicheng Wu: Use cloudflare R2 to store files and image information and connect to the project, Implement api for filtering
+  projects based on tag and user input
 *
 *
 * All members: Integrate project functionalities and prepare for the alpha release